In Japan, we often contact with friends and workmates via email.

 It will be convenient to keep both SIM card from your country and SIM card using in Japan.

-If you turn importnat documents such aspassport, graduation certificate from your home country, transcript, ID photo, etc into electronic data, you can respond immediately when you are required to submit them.
+If you turn important documents such as passport, graduation certificate from your home country, transcript, ID photo, etc. into electronic data, you can respond immediately when you are required to submit them.

 Students who have graduated from university or graduate school may need documents such as “graduation certificate” and “transcript” from their schools.